GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Current status of mock catalogs

 \subsection{Benchmark Datasets for Training Upsamplers}

-Our goal is to generate upsampled stars from $N$-body simulations of Milky Way-like galaxies with stellar kinematics which display less clumping than found in the existing suites of mock \Gaia{} datasets (most notably in velocity-space).
-To achieve this, we train a normalizing flow neural network on the kinematics of star particles from fully-cosmological $N$-body simulations containing both baryons and dark matter.
-In the main body of this paper, we focus on the Auriga~6 galaxy\footnote{The simulation data for this galaxy is available from the Auriga Project at \url{https://wwwmpa.mpa-garching.mpg.de/auriga/gaiamock.html}.} \citep{2017MNRAS.467..179G}.
+Our goal is to generate upsampled stars from $N$-body simulations of Milky Way-like galaxies with stellar kinematics which display less clumping than found in the existing suites of mock \Gaia{} datasets (most notably in velocity-space) and accurately reflect the true phase-space density of star particles.
+To achieve this, we train upsamplers on the kinematics of star particles from fully-cosmological $N$-body simulations containing both baryons and dark matter, and compare upsampling qualities between algorithms.
+In the main body of this paper, we focus on the Auriga~6 galaxy\footnote{The simulation data for this galaxy is available from the Auriga Project at \url{https://wwwmpa.mpa-garching.mpg.de/auriga/gaiamock.html}.} \citep{2017MNRAS.467..179G}, which is the simulated galaxy used for constructing the Aurigaia mock catalog.
 The details of the simulation which produced Auriga~6 have been described in the previous section.
-In \App{app:h277}, we work with the h277 galaxy to cross-validate our general \GalaxyFlow{} method with a different mock dataset.
+In \App{app:h277}, we work with the h277 galaxy to cross-validate our general \GalaxyFlow{} method and optimized \enbid{} algorithm with a different mock dataset.

-The Galactocentric coordinate system of Auriga~6 is oriented in a way that the galactic disk lies in the $xy$-plane, with the assumed Solar location lying in the $-x$ direction.
+The Galactocentric coordinate system of Auriga~6 is oriented such that the galactic disk lies in the $xy$-plane, with the assumed Solar location lying in the $-x$ direction.
 The $z$ coordinate points out of the disk, oriented so that the local motion of disk stars is in the $+y$ direction.

 The star particles within 3.5 kpc of the default Solar location of the Aurigaia catalog, $(-8.0,0,0.02)$ kpc, are selected for training our upsamplers.
 The number of selected star particles in Auriga~6 is 482,412, with a maximum speed of 858.15 km/s.
 Although we limit the star particles to be upsampled, this dataset is enough for comparing the upsampling performance of various algorithms.
 Training upsamplers over a full galaxy will be addressed in future work.